Skip to Content

 Quick Start

-glassflow up --demo
+glassflow up

-• Create a local Kubernetes cluster using Kind
+• Create a Kind cluster (if needed)

 • Configure port forwarding for UI and API access